 I messed this up the first time I did it, so hopefully you can learn from my mistakes and do better.

-If you’re post-LOI, then these topics should already be known and be clearly expressed
+If you’re post-LOI, know these details and be able to expressed them clearly:

 - Investor models (that they can check)